BeryJu/gravity/docs/content/docs/dns/handlers.md

 weight: 1
 ---

-The order of handler matters, gravity will send the query to each handler in the order the are configured, until one of the handlers returns a response.
+The order of handler matters, Gravity will send the query to each handler in the order the are configured, until one of the handlers returns a response.

 The handler configuration consists of a list of individual handler configurations.
 All list entries require a `type` attributes, which must match with one of the headers listed below, for example: